-I am Associate Professor at the University of Warwick
+I am Professor of Economics at Sciences Po (Paris), on leave from the University of Warwick

 Can Information about Jobs Improve the Effectiveness of Vocational Training?
 Experimental Evidence from India (with Wiji Arulampalam, Bhaskar Chakravorty, Apurav Yash Bhatiya, and Roland Rathelot) [IZA]

 Conditionally accepted at the Journal of Development Economics

 Costs and Benefits of Rural-Urban Migration: Evidence from India (with John Papp)

 Journal of Development Economics (2020) 146, 102473 .
 [Latest Draft]

 World Bank Economic Review (2013) 27(1): 55-79.
 [Latest draft]